Jason-Espiritu/JumpJam/README.md

 # JumpJam
- A Capstone Project of Pixode
+ A Rhythm Game Capstone Project of Pixode